Charanjeeth-Shasta/built-in/README.md

     ├── manifest.json
     ├── popup.html
     ├── popup.js
+    ├── content-script.js
     └── styles.css

-How to Run
+How to Run (Chrome Extension Only)

-1. Backend Setup

-Navigate to the backend directory:

-cd backend

-Install the dependencies:

-npm install

-IMPORTANT: The backend server.js file is configured to use the Gemini API.
-The apiKey constant is left as "" to work within the specific environment this code is generated for.
-If you run this on your own machine, you will need to create a .env file and add your own GEMINI_API_KEY.

-Start the server:

-node server.js

-The server will be running at http://localhost:3000.

-2. Chrome Extension Setup

-Open Google Chrome.
+1) Open Google Chrome.

-Go to chrome://extensions/.
+2) Go to chrome://extensions/.

-Enable "Developer mode" in the top-right corner.
+3) Enable "Developer mode" in the top-right corner.

-Click "Load unpacked".
+4) Click "Load unpacked".

-Select the scholar-sync/extension directory.
+5) Select the scholar-sync/extension directory.

-The ScholarSync icon will appear in your Chrome toolbar.

-How to Use

-Navigate to any YouTube video page that has a transcript.

-Click the ScholarSync icon in your toolbar.
+Usage

+1) Open a YouTube video with captions/transcript.
-Click the "Generate Study Guide" button.
+2) Click the ScholarSync icon and then "Generate Study Guide".

-The extension will show a loading state, then populate the UI with the generated summary, key concepts, and an interactive quiz.

-You can then use the secondary buttons (Rewrite, Translate, Proofread) on the generated content.
+3) The extension locally computes:
+   - Summary (Summarizer API)
+   - Key concepts (Prompt API with JSON schema)
+   - Quiz (Prompt API with JSON schema)
+4) Secondary actions operate on selected text on the page:
+   - Rewrite (Rewriter API)
+   - Translate (Translator API)
+   - Proofread (Proofreader API)
+5) Multimodal: "Ask about frame" captures the current frame and answers your question using the Prompt API (image+text) and renders a student-friendly explanation via the Writer API.

+Notes

+- Requires Chrome with Built‑in AI features enabled on your device.
+If an API is unavailable, the UI will show an error for that action.
+- All processing is on-device; nothing is sent to external servers.